-Recent studies have shown that pretrained vision models hold considerable potential for time series analysis.
-Compared with discrete textual data, both images and time series are inherently continuous, and images often exhibit structural characteristics that are also common in real-world temporal signals, such as trends, seasonality, and abrupt changes\cite{chen2025visionts,shen2025visionts++,li2023time}.
-Such structural alignment suggests that vision models may provide a more suitable transfer source for time series tasks than Text-based models.
-For example, VisionTS\cite{chen2025visionts} and VisionTS++\cite{shen2025visionts++} achieve impressive zero-shot forecasting performance by converting time series segments into two-dimensional grayscale images and leverage representations learned by the ImageNet-pre-trained visual masked autoencoder for zero-shot forecasting, while ViTST~\cite{li2023time} validates the effectiveness of the Vision Transformer for time series classification through line-chart rendering.
+In light of these limitations, pre-trained vision models have recently shown considerable promise for time series analysis.
+Compared with discrete textual data, images and time series are both continuous and share common structural characteristics, such as long-range trends, periodicity, and abrupt state changes~\cite{chen2025visionts,shen2025visionts++,li2023time}.
+This structural alignment suggests that pre-trained vision models can offer a more suitable source for transfer learning in time series tasks than Text-based methods.
+For example, VisionTS~\cite{chen2025visionts} and VisionTS++~\cite{shen2025visionts++} convert time series segments into two-dimensional grayscale images and leverage representations learned by the ImageNet-pre-trained visual masked autoencoder for zero-shot forecasting, while ViTST~\cite{li2023time} demonstrates the effectiveness of Vision Transformers for time series classification through line-chart rendering.
 However, existing studies on vision-based transfer for time series have primarily focused on forecasting and classification, leaving a clear research gap in adapting pre-trained vision models to TSAD.
 Motivated by these advances, we investigate the applicability of the ImageNet-pre-trained visual masked autoencoder~\cite{he2022masked} to TSAD, which we refer to as MAE for simplicity in the following.
 Pre-trained on large-scale natural image datasets, MAE shows strong potential as a transferable backbone for TSAD, and we leverage its reconstruction behavior to identify abnormal temporal observations.

-Inspired by VisionTS\cite{chen2025visionts}, we further explore the potential of the visual Masked Autoencoder (MAE)\cite{he2022masked} for TSAD.
-Through pre-training on large-scale natural image datasets, MAE has learned rich continuous representations whose underlying structural patterns exhibit notable similarities to the temporal dynamics of time series, such as trends and seasonality.
-This observation suggests that natural images may provide transferable prior knowledge for modeling normal temporal regularities.
-Based on this intuition, we argue that a pretrained MAE can reconstruct normal sequences that follow regular temporal patterns more effectively than anomalous sequences that violate such regularities.
-Accordingly, the reconstruction error produced by the pretrained MAE can be used to assess the anomaly level of each time point.